MohamedAbdulHameed/DFT/CIF-Tutorial/README.md

 # end of cif
 ```
-You notice that the space group has changed to `P -4 m 2`.
+Notice that the space group has changed to `P -4 m 2`.
 # Using the CIF file with CIF2Cell
 - If you used this last CIF file with `cif2cell`:
 ```